-Christie Brinkley Stuns At 65, Showing Off Legs In Skintight Black Mini Dress
+Christie Brinkley Stuns At 65, Showing Off Legs In Skintight Black Minidress

 “My dad signaled that he wanted a piece of paper, but he could hardly write because his Parkinson’s was so bad.
 He kept circling, and pretty soon the circling created a word, and then an exclamation point, and then he wrote, ‘Take it,'” she told the publication.
 “I said, ‘Dad, I don’t know if I have the chops.
 I don’t know how to dance, act or sing.’
 He tapped on the paper again, made a little fist, and punched the air.
 I said, ‘Dad, I’m going to do it for you.'”

-And the rest, as they say is history!
+And the rest, as they say, is history!